leavin1611/samudra-setu/README.md

 *   **Dual-Layer Authenticity:** Combining AI text analysis with human credibility to create a robust verification system.
 *   **Data Fusion:** Uniquely integrating formal crowdsourced reports with unstructured social media intelligence for a complete hazard picture.

+### How SamudraSetu Works: A Detailed Walkthrough

+This description breaks down the entire process from a user's first interaction to the final visualization of their report, detailing the flow of data between the frontend, the AI backend, and external services.

+**Step 1: User Authentication**
+*   **Action:** A user visits the SamudraSetu website and clicks the "Login" button.
+*   **Process:**
+    *   They are directed to the `PhoneLoginForm`.
+    *   The user enters their phone number in E.164 format (e.g., +919876543210).
+    *   An invisible **Google reCAPTCHA** is triggered to verify the user is not a bot.
+    *   Upon successful verification, the frontend calls **Firebase Authentication's** `signInWithPhoneNumber` function.
+    *   Firebase sends a one-time password (OTP) to the user's mobile device.
+    *   The user enters the 6-digit OTP, which is then verified by Firebase.
+    *   Upon successful verification, the user is logged in and authenticated for the session.

+**Step 2: Initiating a Hazard Report**
+*   **Action:** The authenticated user observes a potential hazard and navigates to the "Report a Hazard" page.
+*   **Process:** The `ReportHazardForm` component is rendered, presenting the user with an upload area and a form.

+**Step 3: AI-Powered Image Analysis**
+*   **Action:** The user clicks "Click to upload an image" and selects a photo of the hazard from their device.
+*   **Process:**
+    *   The frontend reads the selected image file.
+    *   It uses the `FileReader` API to convert the image into a **Base64-encoded Data URI**.
+This is a text string that represents the image (e.g., `data:image/jpeg;base64,...`).
+    *   The frontend makes an API call to the backend **Genkit AI Flow**: `analyzeReportImage`, sending the Data URI as a parameter.
+    *   The Genkit flow forwards the image data and a specific text prompt to the **Google Gemini multimodal model**.
+    *   The Gemini model analyzes the visual content of the image based on the prompt's instructions.
+    *   The model returns a structured **JSON object** containing its analysis, like `{ "hazardType": "flooding", "severity": "high", "description": "Coastal road is submerged..." }`.

+**Step 4: Form Pre-population and User Submission**
+*   **Action:** The user sees the form fields automatically populated and submits the report.
+*   **Process:**
+    *   The frontend receives the JSON response from the Genkit flow.
+    *   It uses this data to **automatically set the values** for the "Hazard Type," "Severity Level," and "Description" fields in the form.
+    *   The user reviews the AI-generated information, manually fills in the remaining fields (Location, Date, Time), and clicks the "Submit Report" button.

+**Step 5: Data Processing and Authenticity Verification**
+*   **Action:** The submitted report is processed and verified by the system.
+*   **Process:**
+    *   The new report data is added to the application's central state using the `addReport` function from `HazardReportsContext`.
+This makes it immediately available to all components.
+    *   Simultaneously, the text from the report's `description` is sent to another Genkit flow: `verifyReportAuthenticity`.
+    *   This flow uses a fine-tuned **BERT model** (`xenova/bert-base-cased-fakeddit`) to analyze the text for patterns of misinformation.
+    *   The BERT model returns an **authenticity score** (e.g., 0.9 for "likely real").
+    *   Based on this score, the report is programmatically marked with a `verified: true` or `verified: false` flag.

+**Step 6: Real-time Visualization and Alerting**
+*   **Action:** The newly created and verified report instantly appears on the platform for all users.
+*   **Process:**
+    *   The **Live Hazard Dashboard** automatically re-renders because its data source (`HazardReportsContext`) has been updated.
+    *   The new report appears as a pin on the interactive **Google Map**.
+The pin's color or icon can reflect its verification status.
+    *   Key statistics on the dashboard, such as "Total Reports" and "Verified Incidents," are updated in real time.
+    *   If the report was successfully verified, a system-wide toast notification is triggered to alert all active users of the new, credible threat.

 ## Getting Started Locally

 To run this project on your local machine using Visual Studio Code, follow these steps.